-So I've made it easy for you to do a self-guided mood board process, following the instructions in the House Plans Helper Design Brief Workbook (available in the members' area).
+So I've made it easy for you to do a self-guided mood board process, following the instructions in the House Plans Helper Design Brief Workbook (available here - coming soon).

 A home full of features that are beautiful and meaningful to you